 - There is a wheelchair accessible restroom located on the orchestra level.
 Additional restrooms located down one flight of 15 steps to the lower lobby.

-- Beautiful: The Carole King Musical is 2 hours and 20 minutes long.
+- Slava's Snowshow is 1 hour and 40 minutes long.
 There’s a single intermission in the show during which you can take a smoke break, visit the restroom, or buy something to drink.

 30-Second Takeaway: Stephen Sondheim Theater